nickprescott/automation_server/README.txt

+Install the dependencies with: npm install

+Start the server with:
+node automation_metrics_server.js config.js

 This application requires a database with the following two tables:

 CREATE TABLE "testcases" (
     "testcase_id" INTEGER PRIMARY KEY AUTOINCREMENT NOT NULL ,